SyNdicateFoundation/XenonCord/README.md

 # XenonCord: A lightweight, easy to use, scaleable bungeecord instance.

+NOTE: this project is migrating into SyNdicateFoundation/XenonCordReborn because of huge upcomming changes. this repo will be there until the reborn repo be completly available. and then, will be archived.

 ## Overview

 - this project is a waterfall fork, which is a fork of bungeecord.